Interpersonal communication: Interpersonal Communication and Social Media

+Social media acts as an avenue for interpersonal communication.
+Some aspects of the communication form are altered to fit the technological space and make the space feel as personal as possible.

 Developmental Progress (maturity)

 Communication skills develop throughout one's lifetime.
 The majority of language development happens during infancy and early childhood.
 The attributes for each level of development can be used to improve communication with individuals of these ages.